More than 3.2 million people have so far fled the violence in Syria and another 10.8 million people are in need of help inside Syria.

 We've also carried out research with Handicap International into the situation of vulnerable refugees in Jordan and Lebanon, interviewing 3,200 people.

-The results, which will be released in April 2014 highlight the fact that older refugees fleeing Syria are affected disproportionately by a variety of conditions and are facing additional difficulties to cope with their displacement.
+The results highlight the fact that older refugees fleeing Syria are affected disproportionately by a variety of conditions and are facing additional difficulties to cope with their displacement.